tamton-aquib/veldora/README.md

 - [x] Code cleaning.
 - [x] Make error messages pretty.
 - [ ] Add support for other filetypes like rar.
-- [ ] hash mode breaking for zip and pdf. (super fast)
+- [ ] hash mode breaking for zip and pdf. (would get super fast)
-- [ ] Solve unicode error when reading some passowrd lists.
+- [ ] Solve unicode error when reading some password lists.